KBA-Learning/KBA_CHF_NPCI_B7/ProjectGuidelines/README.md

 Sample document is uploaded.

-If required you may seek assistance from the KBA Fabric team during the development phase by mail (chf.kba@iiitmk.ac.in) or watsapp group.
+If required, you may seek assistance from the KBA Fabric team during the development phase by mail (chf.kba@iiitmk.ac.in) or watsapp group.

 **Project Deadlines**